Kev-in123/KahootBot/README.md

    1. Download [Python](https://www.python.org/downloads/)
    2. Open cmd (command prompt) and type "pip install selenium" (Linux/MacOS users open your command line)
    3. Download any code editor/IDE that can run python.
 I use [VS code](https://code.visualstudio.com/) with a [python extension](https://code.visualstudio.com/docs/languages/python)
-   4. Download [geckodriver (Mozilla Firefox)](https://github.com/mozilla/geckodriver/releases) (if you know how selenium works, you can download a different driver and edit the code correspondingly) and place it directly in the C:\ drive (WIndows).
+   4. Download [Geckodriver](https://github.com/mozilla/geckodriver/releases) (if you know how selenium works, you can download a different driver and edit the code correspondingly) and place it directly in the C:\ drive (Windows).
 If you know how paths work, place it wherever you want and change the path.
 If you use Linux/MacOS you should know how to use paths on said OS
-   5. After you install a driver go download the files
+   5. After you install a driver, download the files
-   8. Run the `main.py` file but specify the game pin.
-You don't need to specify name as a random one will be generated.
+   8. Run the `main.py` file, specify the game pin and optionally a name (a random one will be generated if you don't).

 Notes
 ------------------------------------------